edwinnglabs/karpiu/README.md

 # Fun Fact

-**Karpiu** is a term invented the author's daugther while she just reached her terrible two.
+**Karpiu** is a term invented by the author's daugther when she had just reached her terrible two's.
 In the early development of this project, "Karpiu" became the dominating term in the author's home office.
 The author later dedicated this term to the package.